SmartThingsCommunity/api-app-minimal-example-js/README.md

 ## Overview

-This simple NodeJS Express app illustrates how to create an _API Access_ SmartApp that connects to your SmartThings account with OAuth2 and allows you to execute scenes.
+This simple NodeJS Express app illustrates how to create an _API Access_ SmartApp that connects to your SmartThings account with OAuth2 and allows you to execute manually run routines (which are called "scenes" in the API).
 It's a very simple app that stores the access and refresh tokens in session state.
-By default it uses the [express-session](https://www.npmjs.com/package/express-session#compatible-session-stores) in-memory session store, so you will lose your session data when you restart the server, but you can use another
+It uses the [express-session](https://www.npmjs.com/package/express-session#compatible-session-stores) in-memory session store, so you will lose your session data when you restart the server, but you can use another